haxsysgit/autopahe/README.md

 - tqdm

 ## Getting Started
-1. Make sure you have Python and Firefox installed in your system
+1. Make sure you have Python installed in your system
-2. Install PyPI package using `pip install autopahe`
+2. Install all dependencies using `pip install -r requirements.txt`
-3. Wait for pip to install autopahe and all required dependencies.
-Enjoy the script :blush:
+3. Wait for pip to install all required dependencies.
+Enjoy the script :)
+4. Navigate to the project directory and Run `python3 autopahe/auto_pahe.py`

 ## Usage
-- Syntax: `autopahe -<optional arguments>`
+- Syntax: `auto_pahe.py -<optional arguments>`
-- To run the script, execute `autopahe`
+- To run the script, execute `python3 auto_pahe.py`

 <!-- ![autopahe](https://user-images.githubusercontent.com/56473062/120795797-922a3b80-c557-11eb-8328-26cfb39f4187.png) -->